BillJr99/Ursinus-CIE100-Fall2026/_pages/Assignments/asmt-essay1.md

 ### From Suggestions to Action: What Will I Do?

 Imagine that you were writing a manifesto similar to Adichie's *Dear Ijeawele* that is directed to the prisoners of the *Allegory of the Cave*, and/or to your incoming classmates.
 What social constructs would you challenge within the cave and/or at college?
-Discuss how Socrates, the Matrix, the Smokestack, and Adichie would stand up to social constructs with which they disagree.
+Discuss how Socrates, the Smokestack, and Adichie would stand up to social constructs with which they disagree.

-**Our task:** Discuss strategies for changing broad social constructs and norms in the voice of the *Allegory of the Cave*, *Dear Ijeawele*, *Live the Questions*, and *The Matrix*, citing references and quotes from these relevant texts to support your interpretation.
+**Our task:** Discuss strategies for changing broad social constructs and norms in the voice of the *Allegory of the Cave*, *Dear Ijeawele*, and *Live the Questions*, citing references and quotes from these relevant texts to support your interpretation.
 Are suggestions in a manifesto sufficient to effect change, and if not, what would these authors suggest to put their texts into action?

 ### Gender Caves (From the CIE Working Group)